tingpan/shogun-data/README.md

 }
 ```

+## Play Type Stats(Most important stats in this project)

+According to NBA.com, Play Type Statistics go beyond the play-by-play section of the box score and break down what happened on each play to produce the end result.
+Synergy Sports catalogs all of the action that takes place in each play of each game to provide a comprehensive look at how players and teams execute on offense and defense.

+For each play type, the two most crucial pieces of information are:

+* Frequency (Volume) - Percentage of times the given play type is executed
+* Percentile (Efficiency) - PPP(Points per possession) ranked against the rest of the league

+There are 10 different play types(another one is miscellaneous):

+* Transition: When the possession-ending event comes before the defense sets following a possession change and a transition from one end of the court to the other.
+* Isolation: When the possession-ending event is created during a “one-on-one” matchup.
+The defender needs to be set and have all of his defensive options at the initiation of the play.
+* Pick & Roll: Ball Handler: A screen is set on the ball handler’s defender out on the perimeter.
+The offensive player can use the screen or go away from it and as long as the play yields a possession-ending event, it is tagged as a pick and roll.
+* Pick & Roll: Roll Man: When a screen is set for the ball handler, and the screen setter then receives the ball for a possession-ending event.
+This action can include: pick and rolls, pick and pops and the screener slipping the pick.
+* Post-Up: When an offensive player receives the ball with their back to the basket and is less than 15' from the rim when the possession-ending event occurs.
+* Spot-Up: When the possession-ending event is a catch-and-shoot or catch-and-drive play.
+* Hand-Off: The screen setter starts with the ball and hands the ball to a player cutting close by.
+This enables the player handing the ball off to effectively screen off a defender creating space for the player receiving the ball.
+* Cut: An interior play where the finisher catches a pass while moving toward, parallel to or slightly away from the basket.
+This will include back screen and flash cuts as well as times when the player is left open near the basket.
+* Off Screen: Identifies players coming off of screens (typically downs screens) going away from the basket toward the perimeter.
+This includes curl, fades, and coming off straight.
+* Rebound (Putbacks): When the rebounder attempts to score before passing the ball or establishing themselves in another play type.
+* Miscellaneous: When the action doesn't fit any of the other play types.
+This includes, but is not limited to, last second full court shots, fouls in the backcourt, or errant passes not out of a different play type, etc.

+More description TBD

 ## Categories

 Each categories has a detailed page on the official website and can be visited in the link http://stats.nba.com/CATEGOR_NAME